Profanity and the Bible

 I'm not just referring to the use of the Lord's name in vain, which all of us who have read the ten commandments know to be a sin.
 Most of us know that this dishonors God and makes His name like something profane, rather than holy.
 Along with this, I am including all the words that we use that simply don't do anything to build up the person who hears.
 And of course it includes the foul words that I cannot repeat here, or I'd be guilty of the thing I'm writing against.

 But speaking of using the Lord's name, we have ways of getting around this command as well.
 We use take-offs of the Lord's name, such as geez for Jesus and gosh for god.
 It is just a "polite" way to do something that is condemned in Scripture.
 Christians need to think carefully before speaking and try to remove these things from their vocabulary.

 II.
 Jesus and Profanity

 Jesus had a lot to say about our words.
 He tells us that the words which come out of our mouth indicate the condition of our heart.
-Jesus said this when speaking to the Pharisees:
+Our Lord said this when speaking to the Pharisees:

 III.
 Paul and Profanity

 For those who don't know the Lord Jesus Christ, we would expect them to say words that are unwholesome.
 It is part of their heart, for they have an old sinful nature.
 But Christians, who have a new heart, have no excuse for doing this.
 They have the power of the Holy Spirit living in them to overcome their foul mouth.